Pre-K and Kindergarten: mrs. tessa ellworth

 We review the letters and sounds of the alphabet.
 We work on expanding our phonics knowledge of blending sounds, learning word families, and sight words through songs, phonics activities, and games.
 We are introduced to five new sight words every week through songs and "color, build, and write" activities.
 We use Modern Manuscript for handwriting.
 Our reading program is differentiated so that all students are able to build life-long skills.
 When students are ready to begin reading, we have 70 phonics-based books from Modern Curriculum Press Readers for the students to read.
 Once a student has completed the readers, they are able to continue reading through our level one Accelerated Reader books.

-Our math units include the following: identifying location; creating patterns; classifying objects by color, shape, & size; counting to 100 by 1s, 5s, and 10s; knowing formation of numerals to 30; knowing symbol and value of numerals to 30; and understanding measurement.
+Our math units include the following: identifying positions; pair/set and more/fewer; creating patterns; classifying objects by color, shape, & size; counting to 100 by 1s, 5s, and 10s; knowing formation of numerals to 30; knowing symbol and value of numerals to 30; and understanding measurement.

-We use the Go Math!
-Practice Curriculum Book.
-Our math units include the following: representing, counting, comparing and writing numbers 0 to 100; addition and subtraction; identifying and describing 2-dimensional and 3-dimensional shapes; measuring; and classifying and sorting data.
+We use the BJU Press Math Curriculum.
+Our math units include the following: representing, counting, comparing and writing numbers 0 to 100; addition and subtraction; identifying and describing 2-dimensional and 3-dimensional shapes; measuring; classifying and sorting data; time and calendar.

 The curriculum consists of teacher-developed units.
-Our science units include the following: animals, apples, bodies, plants, senses, and weather.
+Our science units include the following: Five Senses, Pushes and Pulls, Plants are Living Things, Animals are Living Things, and God Created Earth with Nonliving Materials.
 Special projects and field trips are used to enhance the units.

 Our curriculum consists of teacher developed units.
-Our social studies units include the following: communities, families, friends, and heroes.
+Our social studies units include the following: Who am I?, Where am I?, How do I get what I need and want?, and How do I get along with others?.
 Special projects are used to enhance the units.

 Students attend Library, Music, and PE once a week.